Posts

 The problem is we never seem prepared for it.
 Every winter, drivers try tackling icy roads with worn-out summer tyres – and end up stuck, sliding, or worse.

-This is where Falken winter tyres come into their own.
+Here’s where Falken winter tyres shine.
 Unlike summer or even all-season tyres, winter tyres are made from a special silica-rich rubber compound that stays soft and grippy in cold weather – especially once the temperature drops below 7°C.

 🚗 How Winter Tyres Work Falken Safety Winter Tyres